mia-platform/crud-service/README.md

 ## Client-side Libraries

-For leveraging the CRUD Service APIs in your services you can use the one of the following libraries based on supported languages
+For leveraging the CRUD Service APIs in your services you can use one of the following libraries based on supported languages

  - [Golang](https://github.com/mia-platform/go-crud-service-client)